-Become a Teacher Teacher Licensure in Colorado
+Become a Teacher Undergraduate Teacher Licensure in Colorado

-The State of Colorado requires that you earn a degree in a subject matter, or content, area and successfully complete a professional teacher education preparation program.
+The State of Colorado requires that you earn a degree in a subject matter, or content area, and successfully complete a professional teacher education preparation program.
 You’ll also need to pass a state-approved licensing exam before you begin your student teaching semester.

 Currently, CSU does not offer a teaching endorsement specifically for general elementary education (grades K-6).
 However, in conjunction with the Department of Human Development and Family Studies, we do offer an Early Childhood Education degree that includes teacher licensure for pre-kindergarten through third grade (ages 0-8).